girder/girder/plugins/item_tasks/devops/README.md

 # Basic operations

-These commands should be run from the same director as this README file, where the item_tasks Vagrantfile is located.
+These commands should be run from the same directory as this README file, where the item_tasks Vagrantfile is located.
 If these commands are run from a different directory, the wrong Vagrantfile may be used.